facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 ### `stylesheets` {#stylesheets}

 An array of CSS sources to load.
 The values can be either strings or plain objects of attribute-value maps.
 The `<link>` tags will be inserted in the HTML `<head>`.
+If you use an object, the only required attribute is `href`, and any other attributes are permitted (each one should have boolean/string values).

 - Type: `(string | Object)[]`